 Gingivitis Treatment Options for Dane County Patients

 Total Care Dental provides the best Madison dental services to treat your overall oral health.
 One of the main things our dentists watch for and treat is periodontal (gum) disease.
 Known as a destructive infection, gum disease starts with mild gingivitis and results in the progressive destruction of the gum tissue and bone supporting the teeth.
-If left untreated, this disease can severely affect your teeth and gums.
+If left untreated, periodontal disease can severely affect your teeth and gums.

 Catching gum disease early with routine dental visits will reduce the risk of painful side effects later.
 If you notice any symptoms below, set up an appointment with TCD in Madison right away.
 Our local dentists will examine your teeth and gums to find the source of the problem.